TheRealCodeBeard/ServerlessTwitterBot/STEP7.md

 #### Natural Language Generation specifically

+[Natural Language Generation](https://en.wikipedia.org/wiki/Natural-language_generation) is an interesting area.
+Some would say, we don't understand enough about how meaning is caused by language to bother with anything other than templating for now.
+But let's have some fun with what we can do...

 A very simple technique for Natural Language Generation uses a simple version of a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain).
 How does this work?

 **First** of all you will need a [repository](http://www.gutenberg.org/) of text to work with.
 I have provided a [text file](https://github.com/TheRealCodeBeard/ServerlessTwitterBot/blob/master/some_text.js) in this repo.